 - 10/100 Base-T Ethernet

-- 720p, 1080p, and 4K UHD with HDR video at 60 frames per second
+- 720p, 1080p, and 4K UHD with HDR and Dolby Vision video, and HLG at 60 frames per second

 - Night listening mode

-- Advanced point-anywhere remote with voice search, headphone jack, and gaming buttons
+- Advanced point anywhere remote with voice search, headphone jack, and gaming buttons

 - IR receiver for universal remotes

-- Dolby Audio pass through via HDMI
+- Dolby Audio pass-through via HDMI

 Who Should Purchase the Roku Ultra